Swimmers love their gear, and one of the most common questions I hear is, "What hand paddles should I use?"

 These are the paddles that anybody could benefit from and unfortunately are not considered cool to buy as the simple pieces of plastic.

-I've already mentioned a couple of these technique oriented paddles in my previous posts.
+I've already mentioned a couple of my favorites in previous posts:

-The TechPaddle for improving your early vertical forearm motion
+• The TechPaddle for improving your early vertical forearm (high elbow catch).

-And the Antipaddles to help you with better water perception.
+• The Antipaddles to help you with better water perception and "feel" for the water.

-I'd definitely recommend the use of these paddles on an almost daily basis until your stroke feels right.
+I'd definitely recommend the use of these types of paddles on an almost daily basis until your stroke feels right.

-In addition to using the regular plastic paddles for all the strokes, there are also paddles specific to individual stroke.
+In addition to the main types, there are also paddles designed for individual strokes.
+For example:

 If you are struggling with the proper finger/palm relaxation in the water, in other words, if your hand is too tight or fingers are spread too far apart, the glove paddles actually do wonders for this problem.